helgoboss/helgobox/doc/user-guide.md

 At this occasion some words about ReaLearn's plug-in parameters.
 ReaLearn itself isn't just able to control parameters of other FX, it also offers FX parameters itself.
 At the moment these are "Parameter 1" to "Parameter 100".
-You can control them just like parameters in other FX: Via automation envelopes, via track controls, via REAPER's own MIDI learn ... and of course via ReaLearn itself.
+You can control them just like parameters in other FX: Via automation envelopes, via track controls, via REAPER's own MIDI/OSC learn ... and of course via ReaLearn itself.
 Initially, they don't do anything at all.
 First, you need to give meaning to them by referring to them in conditional activation.
 In future, ReaLearn will provide additional ways to make use of parameters.